godotengine/godot-docs/reference/compiling_for_web.rst

 The current default for exporting to the web is to compile to *asm.js*, a highly optimizable subset of JavaScript.

-It is also possible to compile to the experimental WebAssembly format, which should eventually offer better performance and loading times.
+It is also possible to compile to the experimental *WebAssembly* format, which should eventually offer better performance and loading times.
 Its specification is still in flux and compile tools may sporadically fail to build Godot.
 Running a game per WebAssembly requires nightly browser builds with special flags set.
 As such, WebAssembly builds are currently not suitable for publishing.

+Compiling to WebAssembly requires using the `incoming branch of Emscripten <http://kripken.github.io/emscripten-site/docs/building_from_source/building_emscripten_from_source_using_the_sdk.html#building-emscripten-from-the-main-repositories>`_.

 WebAssembly can be compiled in two ways: The default way is to first compile to asm.js similarly to the default method, then translate to